Eliot Spitzer prostitution scandal: Investigations

-Screenshot of the website of Emperors Club VIP.

-Screenshot of the website of Emperors Club VIP showing list of prices for escort services.

 The investigation of Spitzer was initiated after North Fork Bank reported suspicious transactions to the Treasury Department's Financial Crimes Enforcement Network as required by the Bank Secrecy Act, which was enhanced by Patriot Act provisions, enacted to combat terrorist activity such as money laundering.
 Spitzer had at least seven liaisons with prostitutes from the Emperors Club over six months, and paid more than $15,000 for their services.
 Federal agents had him under surveillance twice in 2008.
 According to published reports, investigators believe Spitzer paid up to $80,000 for prostitutes over a period of several years – first while he was attorney general, and later as governor.

 Governor Spitzer, referred to as "Client 9" in an affidavit filed in US Federal Court, arranged to meet at the Mayflower Hotel in Washington on February 13, 2008, with a prostitute named "Kristen".
 "Kristen" was later identified as 22-year-old Ashley Dupré.
 She intended to travel from New York City for the planned tryst and Spitzer agreed in advance that he "would be paying for everything—train tickets, cab fare from the hotel and back, mini-bar or room service, travel time and hotel".
 After the meeting on February 13, 2008, Spitzer paid her $4,300 in cash.
 The payment included $1,100 as a deposit toward future services to be provided by the Emperors Club.